picocomputer/picocomputer.github.io/_sources/rfc1.rst.txt

        |   uint8_t log_size;
        |   bool has_opacity_metadata;
        | }
+   * - $0:03
+     - LENGTH
+     - Length of sprite structure array in XRAM.
+   * - $0:04
+     - PLANE
+     - 0-3 to select which fill plane of scanlines to program.
+   * - $0:05
+     - SLBEGIN
+     - First scanline to program.
+SLBEGIN \<= n \< SLEND
+   * - $0:06
+     - SLEND
+     - End of scanlines to program.
+0 means use max y resolution (180-480).

 Control Channel $F
 ------------------

 These registers are managed by the RIA.
+Do not distribute applications that set these.

 .. list-table::
    :widths: 5 5 90